Sandhutton & Breckenbrough Village Hall

 Recently Saltburn Smugglers, a sea shanty group, attended to a sell-out audience.

-The Prosecco/afternoon tea in the village hall have been a success for elderly/lonely members of the village and also acts as an opportunity for new residents to meet other residents.
+The Prosecco/afternoon teas in the village hall have been a success for elderly/lonely members of the village and also act as an opportunity for new residents to meet other residents.

-In line with legislation the hall has in place policies and procedures to ensure any visitors / users of the hall feel the environment is safe and inclusive.
-These policies are listed below and are available on the website.
+The hall has in place policies and procedures to ensure any visitors / users of the hall feel the environment is safe and inclusive.
+These policies are listed below.

 Data Protection